okolilemuel/to402-cli/README.md

 # to402 CLI

-A developer-friendly CLI tool to scaffold an x402 proxy server from an OpenAPI specification.
+A developer-friendly CLI tool to scaffold an x402 proxy server.
 Easily turn any API into an x402 API with payment functionality.

 ## Installation